darrensheng1325/zelda-multiplayer-rpg/DESIGN.md

 3. Power-ups and items: Add collectible items that provide temporary benefits to players.
 4. Improved graphics: Enhance the visual appeal with sprite-based graphics instead of simple shapes.
 5. Mobile support: Optimize the game for touch controls on mobile devices.
+6. Destructible environment: Allow players to interact with obstacles, such as cutting down trees or breaking rocks with special items.
+7. Dynamic map generation: Implement algorithms to generate more complex and varied maps with different layouts of obstacles.
+8. Advanced terrain generation: Implement more sophisticated algorithms for generating varied and realistic terrain, including different types of obstacle clusters and natural formations.

 ## Conclusion
 The Zelda Multiplayer RPG demonstrates a basic implementation of a real-time multiplayer game using modern web technologies.
 The modular architecture allows for easy expansion and addition of new features.
 Future development should focus on enhancing gameplay elements, improving performance for larger numbers of concurrent players, and implementing user authentication for a more personalized experience.